Available Transfer Capability Risk Mitigation and Operational Preparedness

 - Developing performance metrics to measure system and generating unit response during system events

-The AESO will engage and collaborate with stakeholders as appropriate, as it progresses on these various initiatives.
+The AESO will continue to engage and collaborate with stakeholders as appropriate, as it progresses on these various initiatives.
 The AESO will be proactive in ensuring the continued reliability of the electricity grid, given the evolving grid and resource mix, and expects these initiatives to support this objective in the long term.

 Related notices and materials